section-engineering-education/engineering-education/content/articles/build-nextjs-with-mongodb-and-deploy-on-vercel/index.md

 To follow along with this guide you will need:
 - [Node.js](https://nodejs.org/en/) installed.
 Node.js will help us run NPM commands to install any necessary dependencies that will help us build our Next.js application.
 - Since we are working with [Next.js](https://nextjs.org/), prior knowledge of how to use [Next.js](https://www.youtube.com/watch?v=mTz0GXj8NN0&t=53s) will be helpful.
-- We are using [MongoDB](https://www.mongodb.com/) as the database for the post storage.
+- We are using [MongoDB](https://www.mongodb.com/) as the database.
 Prior knowledge of working with this database will be of great importance.

 ### Table of contents
 - [Goal](#goal)